creachadair/snapback/README.md

 - after: 6 months # after six months, keep one archive per month.
   sample: 1/month

+# It is also possible to have named expiration policies.
+A backup can
+# refer to such a policy by name (see below).
+If a backup has an explicit
+# expiration policy, it supersedes any named policy.
+The name "default"
+# is an alias for the default policy (see above).
+policy:
+  short:
+  - latest: 2      # keep the latest two archives of every set
+    sample: 1/day  # otherwise keep at most one per day
+  - after: 2 weeks # after two weeks, discard everything
+    sample: none

 # Backups.
 Each backup in this list defines a collection of related backups,
 # identified by a base name.
 Tarsnap requires unique names, so snapback appends
 # a timestamp like ".20190315-1845" to generate an archive name.
 You may have